tsugiproject/tsugi-org/md/ADVANTAGE.md

 the LMS needs.
 Typically the LMS will need the tool public key, the tool keyset url, openID connect endpoint, and tool redirect endpoint.

-Note the primary key of the issuer.
-You will need that later.

 Provide these values to your LMS and they should be able to create your client in their system and give you back their issuer, your client-id in their system, and the lms keyset URL if you don't already have it.

-Now edit the issuer entry in Tsugi, and replace the fields you filled with random stuff with the real values and save the issuer, noting the primary key of the issuer.
+Now edit the issuer entry in Tsugi, and replace the fields you filled with random stuff with the real values and save the issuer.

 Tenant / Keys in Tsugi
 ----------------------